-Subsections applicable to this service fully attained.
+Subsections applicable to this service are fully attained.

 The service ensures the safety of the residents and of staff through a planned infection prevention programme that is appropriate to the size and complexity of the service.
-The facility manager coordinates the programme.
+The clinical nurse manager coordinates the programme.
 Orientation and ongoing education of staff are maintained.

 Surveillance of health care-associated infections is undertaken, and results shared with all staff.
 Follow-up action is taken as and when required.
-Infection outbreaks of Covid-19 were managed according to Ministry of Health guidelines.
+An infection outbreak of Covid-19 was managed according to Ministry of Health guidelines.